gwalkey/SQLTranscriptase/README.md

 These Powershell scripts allow both the beginning and experienced Powershell student and DBA both<br>
 to learn Powershell and preserve SQL Server objects that comprise your On-Prem and Azure Servers.

-They capture and export all SQL-Server related objects both inside and outdide the database.
+They capture and export all SQL-Server related objects both inside and outside the database.
 As well as <br>
-anything you cant access in SSMS by doing a "Right-click" Script out action.<br>
+anything you cant access in SSMS by doing a "Right-click" Script-Out action.<br>

-They are designed to be run separately or together.
-The default parameter runs the scripts against localhost.<br>
+The Scripts are designed to be run separately or together.
+The default parameters run the scripts against [localhost].<br>
 The Powershell script 00_RunAllScripts.ps1 runs most of the individual scripts in a pre-defined sequence to export<br>
 most objects.
 But because the scripts are individual scripts, you are free to run or assemble them to your liking.<br>